Woeler/eso-raidplanner/Readme.md

 # ESO Raidplanner

-ESO Raidplanner uses DDEV as a development environment.
-You can get it running with a vanilla LAMP stack, but we strongly recommend you use DDEV.
+ESO Raidplanner uses [DDEV](https://github.com/drud/ddev) as a development environment.
+You can get it running with a vanilla LAMP stack, but we strongly recommend you use [DDEV](https://github.com/drud/ddev).

+ESO Raidplanner is based on [Symfony 4.4](https://symfony.com/releases/4.4).

 ## Development setup